Peter Davison: Personal life

-Davison's autobiography, titled Is There Life Outside the Box?: An Actor Despairs, was published on 6 October 2016.
+Davison's autobiography, Is There Life Outside the Box?: An Actor Despairs, was published in 2016.

-Politics
+Political views

 In April 2010, Davison declared his support for the Labour Party at the general election of that year.
-He was also one of 48 celebrities who signed a letter warning voters against Conservative Party policy towards the BBC.
+In the election campaign, Davison narrated one of Labour's election broadcasts.
+Davison was also one of 48 celebrities who signed a letter warning voters against Conservative Party policy towards the BBC.

 Davison publicly supported the UK's membership of the European Union in the 2016 EU referendum, describing Brexit supporters as "mad old farts who want to return the country to an age that never existed".